-Federal regulations requires an I-9 form to be completed on the first day of employment but not later than the third day.
+Federal regulations require an I-9 form to be completed on the first day of employment but not later than the third day.
 This can be completed in the Human Resources Department.

-If you have had a break in service of more than one year, some documents and a background check will need to be resubmitted.
-(Summer I and II sessions will be considered one semester.)
+If you have had a break in service of more than one year, some documents and a background check may need to be resubmitted.
+(All summer sessions will be considered one semester.)